 The efficacy of gum recession treatment depends on the causes and severity of your recession.
 Early treatment can slow the rate of recession and prevent more severe damage to your gums and roots.

-Here are the most common gum recession treatment options in Dunedin, FL:
+Here are the most common gum recession treatment options:

-- Scaling and Root Planing: This is a deep cleaning that removes plaque and tartar from teeth and below the gum line.
+- Scaling and Root Planing: This deep cleaning removes plaque and tartar from teeth and below the gum line.
 This treatment helps prevent further deterioration from bacteria that irritates the gums, resulting in inflammation and recession.
-It is indicated if active gum disease (periodontal disease) is present.
+It is indicated if active gum disease (periodontal disease) is present

 - Gum Grafting: This is reserved when a patient is looking for a more definitive long-term successful outcome.
 Grafting allows a tighter seal of tissue around the roots of your teeth, preventing inflammation and limiting further progression of bone loss/gum loss.
 Your dentist will discuss the best one for your particular situation.
-Dr. Lepore works intimately with a specialist called a periodontist to ensure the best possible result.
+Drs.
+Lepore and Dougherty work intimately with a specialist called a periodontist to ensure the best possible result

 Back to Recession Treatment Page